 Essex Developers Group (EDG) is working with the Government, Housing Minister, Homes England and South East Local Enterprise Partnership (SELEP) to accelerate housing delivery and affordable homes.
 Key areas of focus include planning, viability, construction skills, climate action, quality design and supporting SMEs / smaller house builders.

 EDG has excellent links and a history of positive working with a wide range of housing and planning Groups including: Essex Planning Officers Association and Essex Housing Officers Group.
 It forms part of a wider collaboration of developer groups which currently exist in the South East Local Enterprise Partnership area of Kent and East Sussex.

 The formation of the EDG is vital to the county’s future growth and prosperity.
-The group will work with key planning and housing officers across the county to promote joint ambition and collaboration, share best practice and ensure infrastructure is aligned with housing growth.
+The group is working with house builders, contractors and agents along with key planning and housing officers across the county to promote joint ambition and collaboration, share best practice and ensure infrastructure is aligned with sustainable housing growth.
 In doing so, EDG will be able to speak with a much stronger voice directly with government.

 A resume of national trends, local house prices, affordability and market indicators.

 Managing assets effectively is crucial to the operations of local authorities, registered providers and private landlords in meeting their strategic goals particularly in relation increasing value and maintaining stock.

 Our Climate Action Charter includes an action plan to support partners develop their own actions to address climate change and prepare for zero carbon.

 Working with the Essex Employment and Skills Board to continue to invest in the local skills pipeline and training provision.

 Having a robust evidence base is key to securing a sound local plan and for making a convincing case for funding to support essential infrastructure.

 A range of funding opportunities exist for EDG and SEHG partners from the Government to support housing growth and related services.